hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_console.rst

 Hasura CLI: hasura console
 --------------------------

-Open console to manage database and try out APIs.
+Open the console to manage the database and try out APIs.

 Synopsis
 ~~~~~~~~

-Run a web server to serve Hasura Console for GraphQL engine to manage database and build queries.
+Run a web server to serve the Hasura console for the GraphQL engine to manage the database and build queries.

 ::